mozeeez/mozeeez.github.io/README.md

-# b1gm0
+# mozeeez

-Homepage of b1gm0.
+Homepage of mozeeez.